 Bose has made a name for itself as a go-to for business travelers and others looking for a quality noise-canceling set of headphones.
-Their current QuietComfort 35 II
+Their current QuietComfort 45

-on-ear wireless headphones are an impressive entry as well, with some interesting tech built in.
+on-ear wireless headphones are an impressive entry as well, with some interesting tech and 24 hours of battery life.

-One big advantage here is price.
-While these retail for $349.95, you can regularly find them for $270 or even cheaper.
+One big advantage here is price: they retail for $329.
 That’s a big savings over Apple’s offering.